keerthi-2206/WAAC-estimation/README.md

 # WAAC-estimation
-calculated WAAC using top-down and bottom up approach
+calculated WAAC(Weighted Average Cost of Capital) using top-down and bottom up approach